-- 1. Matthew 16:21 Jesus told His disciples that Messiah's role as the suffering Servant had to come before He could reign as King. - 2.
-Matthew 16:22 Peter did not want Christ to die and thought he was right in speaking out against the Lord's plan; however, he did not understand the entire plan. - 3.
-Matthew 16:23a Jesus completely reversed His earlier commendation of Peter. - a) Matthew 16:23b Sadly, Peter's suggestion was similar to Satan's in Matthew 4.
-Both wanted Messiah to have the crown without the cross. - b) Matthew 16:23c Jesus' death was central to His work as Messiah; therefore, standing in the way of His death was the same as aiding Satan. - 4.
-Some thoughts regarding this exchange between Jesus and Peter - a) Peter believed in Jesus but did not understand everything about God's plan. - b) We may not always understand God's plan, but God remains God, and we must always humbly submit to His will.
-Habakkuk 1:12-2:1 - c) God's plan might not make sense to us.
-Joshua 5:1-5 Isaiah 55:8 - d) Avoiding Peter's mistake involves exchanging the thinking of this world for the thinking of Christ.
+- 1. Matthew 16:21 Jesus told His disciples that Messiah's role as the suffering Servant had to come He could reign as King. - 2.
+Matthew 16:22 Peter did not want Christ to die and thought he was right in speaking out the Lord's plan; however, he did not understand the entire plan. - 3.
+Matthew 16:23a Jesus completely reversed His earlier commendation of . - a) Matthew 16:23b Sadly, Peter's suggestion was similar to Satan's in Matthew 4.
+Both wanted Messiah to have the without the cross. - b) Matthew 16:23c Jesus' death was central to His work as Messiah; therefore, standing in the way of His death was the same as Satan. - 4.
+Some thoughts regarding this exchange between Jesus and Peter - a) Peter believed in Jesus but did not understand everything about God's .

+- c) God's plan might make sense to us.
+Joshua 5:1-5 Isaiah 55:8 - d) Avoiding Peter's mistake involves exchanging the thinking of this for the thinking of Christ.
 Romans 12:2